-The Guardians has a Delegations Policy that provides for clear separation, within the constraints of our enabling legislation, of governance (the Board) and management (the Executive) responsibilities.
+The Guardians' Board Charter and Delegations Policy provides for clear separation, within the constraints of our enabling legislation, of governance (the Board) and management (the Executive) responsibilities.
 Responsibility for individual investment decisions and operational decisions has been delegated by the Board to management.
 Management are required to operate within a policy framework approved by the Board.
 As noted in GAPP 6, the Guardians operates at 'double arm's length' from the Crown.
-A link to the Delegations Policy is provided under GAPP 6.
-GAPP 10 of Intent, an Annual Statement of Performance Expectations and an Annual Report with audited financial statements, all of which are public (and are tabled in Parliament - see GAPP 2).
-The Guardians also report quarterly to the Minister of Finance.
-The Guardians are also required to establish, and adhere to, a Statement of Investment Policies, Standards, and Procedures (SIPSP) which is published on our website.
-The SIPSP is reviewed annually and the Board and Chief Executive must certify annually whether or not the SIPSP has been complied with.
-The Guardians are also required to publicly disclose information under the Official Information Act 1982 unless there are statutory grounds for withholding the information.